 If you follow the rule one page, one idea the focus will feel almost second nature.
 Your visitors will appreciate the time you take to create focus, as their needs will be met because it is easier to find what they were looking for.

-A site that has way too much:
+A website that is way too much!

 Simple is better:

 Some sites prefer to engage readers in long copy blocks to increase time spent on a page way up.
 Depends on the goals and objectives.
 Retail store fronts want a conversion as quickly as possible.
 Blogs want to hold reader in a long form technique.
 Whatever the purpose, it goes back to who your audience is and what motivates them to take action.

 Knowing this will dictate the amount of copy.